RedReign/FoundryVTT-BetterRolls5e/README.md

 ![](https://i.imgur.com/Od15JXz.png)

-- ***New!*** Alt Quick Rolls, which can be used by holding Alt when clicking the item's icon in the character sheet.
+- Alt Quick Rolls, which can be used by holding Alt when clicking the item's icon in the character sheet.
 These can be configured separately from normal Quick Rolls.
 ![](https://i.imgur.com/yPzgzEe.png)
 - Need for clicking through prompts in order to get a single roll is removed, allowing for ease of use.
 - Per-item options for showing the item's description on a quick roll.